183-Day Rule UK Explained: A Common Tax Myth

 9 March 2026 · 9 min read

-The country tie applies if the UK is the single country where you spend the most midnight nights - even if you split most of the year abroad.
-Leavers only.
-Explained with examples.
+The country tie applies if the UK is where you spend the most midnight nights — even if you are mostly abroad.
+Leavers only, explained with examples.

 9 March 2026 · 10 min read